aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-worksheets/binding-worksheet-to-a-customized-collection-object-using-gridweb/_index.md

 {{< /highlight >}}
 ### **Step 2: Creating a Custom Collection**
-Now, create a custom collection to add customer records to and access them from.
-To make it simple, this example uses the MyCollection class which contains a readonly indexer.
+Now, create a custom collection to add **custom** records to and access them from.
+To make it simple, this example uses the `MyCollection` class which contains a readonly indexer.
 Using this indexer, we can get any custom record stored in the collection.

 **C#**